sachaker/sachaker.github.io/thoughts.md

 # **Reflexivity in politics**
 Distributing poll results to a population before an election degrades the predictiveness of that population by a significant margin.
 Is there a [psephological](https://en.wikipedia.org/wiki/Psephology) law for this?
 I'm not sure, but there should be...

 In 2016, I warned my family and friends that distributing polls that predict a landslide in Clinton's favor would result in mass complacency, and that this complacency would manifest as poor Democractic turnout.
 If my community of friends is at all a microcosm to the younger population in the United States, in 2016, ~10 of them (likely more—I only asked a small handful) did not vote because "Hilary [was] going to win in a landslide...
 No need to go through the pain of voting".
 3 of those 10 friends were from Florida, a [crucial swing state](https://en.wikipedia.org/wiki/2016_United_States_presidential_election_in_Florida) in that election.
-I fear that the same thing may happen with this election today.
+I suspect the same thing may happen with this election today.

 While I am not confident in the final outcome of this election, I do feel comfortable positing that the final result will be *much* closer than predicted by any leading pollsters.